grumpy-gaming/grumpy-os/knulli-Changelog.md

         - RGB Settings: Moved to Device Settings
         - RGB Settings: Battery indication can now be configured
         - Power Management: Moved to Device Settings
-        - Power Management: New options added, aggressive battery saver
+        - Power Management: New options added, introduced aggressive battery saver
+        - USB Settings: Toggle between ADB, MTP, and no USB access
         - Pico-8 installer can be launched from Device Settings
+    - Introduced automatic assignment of controllers to players (in order of connecting the controllers)
 - Emulation features
     - Introduced ScummVM auto-detection
+    - Introduced a toggle to the Ports system which purposely breaks cardinal mapping by swapping A/B and X/Y to match the Nintendo-style button labels with in-game prompts for Xbox controllers

 ### FIXED ###
     - Fixed RGB support for TrimUI Brick